Ballade No. 3 (Chopin)

 The Ballade No. 3 in A♭ major, Op.
 47, is the third of Chopin's ballades for solo piano.
 It was composed in 1841 and published the same year.

+It is the only ballade by Chopin that does not end in a minor key.

 History

 The piece was first mentioned by Chopin in a letter to Julian Fontana on 18 October 1841.
 It was likely composed in the summer of 1841 in Nohant, France, where he had also finished the Nocturnes Op.
 48 and the Fantaisie in F minor.
 The first German edition, published by Breitkopf & Härtel, appeared in January 1842.

 The ballade is dedicated to his pupil Pauline de Noailles (1823–1844).
 The inspiration for it is usually claimed to be Adam Mickiewicz's poem Undine, also known as Świtezianka.
 There are structural similarities with the "Raindrop Prelude" which was inspired by the weather in Mallorca during Chopin's disastrous vacation with George Sand.
 These include a repetitive A♭ which modulates into a G♯ during the C♯ minor section.